NiklasFauth/iCE40-digipan-hardwaredecoder/README.md

 [3]: http://www.clifford.at/icestorm/

 ## Usage
+Connect data positive of the RS422 connection to T1 of the HX8 eval board.

-- python setbaudrate.py /dev/ttyUSB0 8000000
+- python setbaudrate.py <>/dev/ttyUSB0 8000000
 - python image_rt.py /dev/ttyUSB0

 ## Other boards